k98kurz/tapescript/docs.md

 ## OP_PUSH1 - 3 - x03

-Read the next byte from the tape, interpreting as an unsigned int; take that many bytes from the tape; put them onto the queue.
+Read the next byte from the tape, interpreting as an unsigned int; take that many bytes from the tape; put them onto the stack.

 Aliases:
 - PUSH1